gwhiteside/abstract-art/README.md

 Abstract Art
 ============

-1.0.0 (Struttin' Evil Mushroom)
+1.0.0

-This live wallpaper recreates the hypnotic tripped-out visuals featured in the cult classic SNES game Earthbound (Mother 2).
+This Android live wallpaper recreates the hypnotic tripped-out visuals featured in the cult classic SNES game Earthbound (Mother 2).
 Even if you've never heard of it, these animated wallpapers stand on their own.
-With the hundreds of backgrounds available in this tiny package, you practically can't afford not to download it!
-Equip it now to give your device sweet visuals with low power consumption, and be the first person on your street with a totally boss wallpaper that doesn't bust the battery.
+With the hundreds of rockin' backgrounds available in this tiny package, you practically can't afford not to download it!
+Grab it now to give your device sweet visuals with low power consumption, and be the first person on your street with a totally boss wallpaper that doesn't bust the battery.

 Flaunt your style while remaining environmentally conscious...
 Makes a great conversation starter...
-Use it to help meet the man or woman of your dreams...
-The possibilities are virtually endless! :)
+Use it to help meet the person of your dreams...
+The possibilities are virtually endless!

 Instructions
 ------------